-We want to attract, motivate and retain high-quality employees who reflect our values and will enable us to achieve our short- and long-term strategic goals.
+We want to attract, motivate, and retain high-quality employees who reflect our values and will enable us to achieve our short- and long-term strategic goals.
 We operate in a high-growth environment where substantial competition exists for skilled employees.
-Our ability to attract, motivate and retain high-caliber individuals depends in large part on the compensation packages we offer.
+Our ability to attract, motivate, and retain high-caliber individuals depends in large part on the compensation packages we offer.
 We believe that our executive compensation programs should reflect our financial and operating performance.
 In addition, individual contribution to our success should be supported and rewarded.

 In designing and implementing our executive compensation program, the committee is guided by the following principles:

 Pay-for-performance aligned with stockholder interests and largely at-risk compensation are the cornerstones of our compensation program.
-A significant portion of our executives' compensation is at-risk and tied to the achievement of pre-established short-term corporate financial objectives through our annual cash incentive programs that our corporate officers earn based on achieving our corporate goals relating to adjusted net sales and adjusted operating profit, weighted equally.
-These two measures represent fundamental financial metrics: top-line sales, and the bottom-line.
-Our executives in charge of a principal unit have 60% of their incentive opportunity tied to achieving set goals for the same metrics at the business unit level and the remaining 40% tied to the corporate goals.
+A significant portion of our executives' compensation is at-risk and tied to the achievement of pre-established short-term corporate financial objectives through our annual cash incentive programs that our corporate officers earn based on achieving our corporate goals for adjusted net sales and adjusted operating profit, weighted equally.
+These two measures represent fundamental financial metrics: top-line sales, and bottom-line profit.
+Our executives in charge of a business unit have 60% of their incentive opportunity tied to achieving set goals for the same metrics at the business unit level and the remaining 40% tied to the corporate goals.
 All payouts are determined in accordance with these objective performance metrics.
-Executive officer payouts ranged from 96% to 121% of target in fiscal year 2019 with no discretion applied to the amount paid and reflecting our strong performance and our rigorous goals.
+For fiscal year 2021, named executive officer payouts ranged from 115% to 120% of target cash incentive opportunity, with no discretion applied to the amount paid, reflecting our strong performance.

 Equity is a key component of our at-risk compensation.
 We believe our equity-based incentive award program enhances long-term stockholder value creation and encourages long-term performance, because equity-based incentive awards align our executives' financial rewards with those of our stockholders through appreciation of our stock price.
-We grant 50% of the value of our executive officers' equity grants in the form of TSR-contingent PSUs, with the number of shares earned determined only after a four-year performance period, with the ability to accelerate after three years, based on our total stockholder return (also, up to 25% of target PSUs may be earned during the first three years under certain conditions that require excellent TSR performance).
-We grant the other 50% of the value of our executive officers' equity grants in the form of RSUs or stock options, which may be chosen individually by executives.
+We grant 50% of the value of our executive officers' equity grants in the form of TSR-contingent PSUs, with the number of shares earned determined after a four-year performance period, with the ability to accelerate after three years, based on our absolute TSR (also, up to 25% of target PSUs may be earned during the first three years under certain conditions that require excellent TSR performance).
+We grant the other 50% of the value of our executive officers' equity grants in the form of performance-based RSUs and/or stock options, which may be chosen individually by executives.